NBakaev/hishop/README.md

  - MongoDB 3 (NoSQL database)

 #### Authentication & authorization
  Some REST endpoints requires `ROLE_ADMIN`.
 Users roles are in `userAccounts.role` filed in collection in db.

 Default user with admin username `ya@nbakaev.ru`.
 Password: `admin`.
-For example `GET /api/v1/users` which will response all users requres admin role.
+To test, for example `GET /api/v1/users` which will response all users requres admin role.

 Password are stored as hash with `bcrypt` (better than md5/sha512)